agda/agda/doc/user-manual/language/cubical.lagda.rst

 so the goal of this section is to list the contents of these files.
 However, for regular users and beginners the ``agda/cubical`` library should be sufficient and this section can safely be ignored.

+**Warning**: Many of the built-ins whose definitions can be written in Agda are nonetheless used internally in the implementation of cubical Agda, and using different implementations can easily lead to unsoundness.
+Even though they are definable in user code, this is not a supported use-case.

 The key file with primitives is ``Agda.Primitive.Cubical``.
 It exports the following ``BUILTIN``, primitives and postulates: